amusoire/amusoire-barcode-scanner/README.md

 ### I do not find the scanner in the DOM

-This should appear in the DOM when running the `BarcodeScanner.startScan()` method.
+This should appear in the DOM when running the `AmusoireBarcodeScanner.startScan()` method.

 ```html
 <body>